CarbonSustain/ecoproof-telegram/README.md

 - If ngrok generates a new URL on restart, update your bot’s configuration with the new link.
 - Check the console logs for any errors.

-🚀 Now you’re all set to run the EcoProof RVU Telegram bot!
+🚀 Now you’re all set to run the EcoProof Telegram bot!